glazum/glazum-ios-sdk/README.md

 Information gathered by the SDK is sent to the Glazum website in real time.

-Glazum SDK works with iOS 4.3+, armv7+armv7s, with both device and simulator support.
-It has been tested using Xcode 4.x and Xcode 5.0
+Glazum SDK works with iOS 6+, armv7+armv7s and arm64, with both device and simulator support.
+It has been tested using Xcode 5.x

 ##Integration